ibm-cloud-docs/containers/cs_cluster_update.md

       ```
       {: pre}

    2. **To add the zone to multiple worker pools**: Add multiple worker pools to the `ibmcloud ks zone-add` command.
 To add multiple worker pools to a zone, you must have an existing private and public VLAN in that zone.
 If you do not have a public and private VLAN in that zone, consider adding the zone to one worker pool first so that a public and a private VLAN are created for you.
 Then, you can add the zone to other worker pools. </br></br>It is important that the worker nodes in all your worker pools are provisioned into all the zones to ensure that your cluster is balanced across zones.
 If you want to use different VLANs for different worker pools, repeat this command with the VLAN that you want to use for your worker pool.
-Then, enable [VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning) so that your worker nodes can communicate with each other on the private network.
+To enable communication on the private network between workers that are in different zones, you must enable [VLAN spanning](/docs/infrastructure/vlans/vlan-spanning.html#enable-or-disable-vlan-spanning).
       ```
       ibmcloud ks zone-add --zone <zone> --cluster <cluster_name_or_ID> --worker-pools <pool_name1,pool_name2,pool_name3> --private-vlan <private_VLAN_ID> --public-vlan <public_VLAN_ID>
       ```